 RAYMOND OGLESBY @RaymondOglesby2

-First, open the Settings app on your iPhone or iPad, Refer to below image:
+First, open Settings.
+Refer to the below image:

 Quote For the Day